Thyme – this cool season herb is the one every backyard gardener or homesteader should have in his or her herb garden.

 - Thyme oil can be used to disinfect your home.

-- Thyme can get rid of many outdoor and indoor pests, including rats, mice, insects, bacteria, and viruses.
+- Thyme can get rid of many outdoor and indoor pests, including rats, mice, insects, and bacteria.

 - Thyme is used in many organic and natural skin care products.